 - of potential candidates, is one of the activities specifically enumerated in the Commission's - 2 regulations on testing-the-waters activities.
-82 The general descriptions of the LLC's recruitment - 3 services as interviewing, vetting, evaluating, and researching potential candidates do not exclude - 4 the possibility that funds were expended to assist individuals in "determining whether [they] - 5 should become" candidates, 83 persuade individuals to become candidates, 84 or present "research - 6 or other materials" of value, including "[i]information on the candidate's district or opponent, - 7 research on issue identification and tracking," to the prospective candidates during the - 8 recruitment process.85 expenditures for recruitment services funded unreported testing-the-waters activities that should have been reported as in-kind contributions.
-The MUR 7592 Joint Response states that the LLC

-9 Furthermore, Respondents' own statements about the arrangement between JD, BNC, the so."86 However, that statement is at odds with Chakrabarti's earlier public statement that BNC's goal was to "recruit candidates who were not thinking about running already."87

-10 LLC, and the recruitment targets are inconsistent and indicate that some of the \$643,258.87 in attempt to align these facts with AO 1991-32.88 It was drafted well after the events at issue,
+82 The general descriptions of the LLC's recruitment - 3 services as interviewing, vetting, evaluating, and researching potential candidates do not exclude - 4 the possibility that funds were expended to assist individuals in "determining whether [they] - 5 should become" candidates, 83 persuade individuals to become candidates, 84 or present "research - 6 or other materials" of value, including "[i]information on the candidate's district or opponent, - 7 research on issue identification and tracking," to the prospective candidates during the - 8 recruitment process.85 - 9 Furthermore, Respondents' own statements about the arrangement between JD, BNC, the - 10 LLC, and the recruitment targets are inconsistent and indicate that some of the \$643,258.87 in - expenditures for recruitment services funded unreported testing-the-waters activities that should - have been reported as in-kind contributions.
+The MUR 7592 Joint Response states that the LLC - "did not attempt to recruit candidates to run for office who were not already considering doing - so."86 However, that statement is at odds with Chakrabarti's earlier public statement that BNC's - goal was to "recruit candidates who were not thinking about running already."
+87 - 16 The former assertion in response to the MUR 7592 Complaint appears to be an - attempt to align these facts with AO 1991-32.88 It was drafted well after the events at issue, - "only . . . after the [Commission's] inquiry had commenced," which "raise[s] the risk" it is "a